-There are several scenarios in the Working with Children Act 2005 where those doing child-related work are exempt and don’t need a Check.
-(To see what’s defined as child-related work, see our who needs a Check page.
+There are several scenarios in the Worker Screening Act 2020 where those doing child-related work are exempt and don’t need a Check.
+To see what’s defined as child-related work, see the when you need a Check page.

-Please note these exemptions don’t apply if you’ve previously failed the Check and been given a Negative Notice.
+Please note these exemptions don’t apply if you’ve previously failed the Check and been given a WWC Exclusion.

 If you're a teacher in Victoria

 If you’re a teacher currently registered with the Victorian Institute of Teaching (VIT), you don’t need a Check.
 However, if your VIT registration is suspended or cancelled, the exemption no longer applies.

 Although you don't need a Check, if you're a registered teacher and do any child-related work that is not teaching in a school or an early childhood service, you still need to notify us in writing within 21 days after starting the child-related work, of the person or organisation or agency by whom you are engaged for that child-related work.
 You can notify us by completing the Teacher notification form (External link).

 For more information, see our Victorian teacher information page.

 Example: Claire is a secondary school teacher currently registered with VIT.
 She volunteers to coach children at a local chess club and does not need a Check to do this work.
 However, as this child-related work is not teaching in a school or early childhood service, Claire must notify WWCCV within 21 days of commencing this work.

 If you’re under the age of 18, you’re considered a child.
 You don’t require a Check.
 However, please be aware this doesn’t apply if you’re supervising other children in paid employment who are under 15 years of age.